2025–26 Super League Greece: Format

-The championship is being held in two phases, same as last year's, namely the regular season (phase 1) and then the Championship play-offs with the top 4 teams, the play-offs for the UEFA Conference League qualifying rounds between the teams ranked 5 through 8 and the Relegation play-outs round with the bottom 6 teams (phase 2).
-In the regular season 26 matches will be played in 2 rounds of 13 match days each, where in each round all teams will compete against all others based on a draw.
+The championship was held in two phases, same as last year's, namely the regular season (phase 1) and then the Championship play-offs with the top 4 teams, the play-offs for the UEFA Conference League qualifying rounds between the teams ranked 5 through 8 and the Relegation play-outs round with the bottom 6 teams (phase 2).
+In the regular season 26 matches were played in 2 rounds of 13 match days each, where in each round all teams competed against all others based on a draw.

 Stadiums and locations

 Note: The table is listed in alphabetical order.